sherpan/fiftyone-llm-context/llms_ingest.md

 ## [Loading Datasets: Custom Formats](https://docs.voxel51.com/user_guide/dataset_creation/index.html#custom-formats)

-The simplest and most flexible approach to loading your data into FiftyOne is to iterate over your data in a simple Python loop, create a Sample for each data + label(s) pair, and then add those samples to a Dataset.
+To ingest datasets with labels or metadata, the simplest approach is to iterate over your data in a simple Python loop, create a Sample for each data + label(s) pair, and then add those samples to a Dataset.

 FiftyOne provides label types for common tasks such as classification, detection, segmentation, and many more.
-The examples below give you a sense of the basic workflow for a few tasks:
+The example below illustrates creating detection objects.

 ```
 import glob